The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

 I calibrate the model to the US economy in 2017, just before the TCJA-17.
 Several parameters - such as the discount rate, the household's IES, economic depreciation and the labor share - are standard.
 I calibrate labor supply and the exponents of the Cobb-Douglas consumption aggregator to match the relative size of the c-corporate and pass-through sectors.

 The tax code is calibrated as follows.
 The corporate tax rate is set equal to the statutory corporate tax rate.
 The tax depreciation rate $\delta^{\pi}$ is set in such a way that it matches the present discounted value of a representative tax depreciation schedule computed using the same methodology proposed in \cite{zwick2017}.
 This present discounted value averages tax depreciation schedules for different types of capital assets, and includes the $50\%$ bonus depreciation that was in place in 2017 - see \autoref{Appendix_Calibration_Depreciation} for the details.
 The individual income tax rate is set equal to the average effective tax rate computed from publicly available individual income tax returns from the IRS.
-Finally, in order to mimic a debt-financed tax cut, I assume that all tax revenues are transferred back to the representative household by setting $\theta = 0$.\\ \autoref{Table_Calibration_Fit} shows that the calibrated model's deterministic steady-state is able to reproduce four important empirical moments: corporate profits, dividends, corporate tax revenues and individual income tax revenues as a share of GDP.
-These moments are not explicitly targeted by the calibration, but the model can match them well because the way the variables are defined in the model is a good approximation of what happens in practice.\\
+Finally, in order to mimic a debt-financed tax cut, I assume that all tax revenues are transferred back to the representative household by setting $\theta = 0$.

+\autoref{Table_Calibration_Fit} shows that the calibrated model's deterministic steady-state is able to reproduce four important empirical moments: corporate profits, dividends, corporate tax revenues and individual income tax revenues as a share of GDP.
+These moments are not explicitly targeted by the calibration, but the model can match them well because the way the variables are defined in the model is a good approximation of what happens in practice.

 Matching these four untargeted moments ensures that the size of the corporate sector and of the government's tax collection in the model is representative of the US economy before the TCJA-17.